Execution of Angel Mou Pui Peng

-Angel Mou Pui Peng (毛佩萍 or 莫佩萍, moe-_-pie-PING; 9 July 1969 – 6 January 1995) was a 25-year-old female Macau resident executed in Singapore for drug trafficking.
+Angel Mou Pui Peng (毛佩萍 (Máo Pèipíng, mou^{4} pui^{3} ping^{4}); 9 July 1969 – 6 January 1995) was a 25-year-old female Macau resident executed in Singapore for drug trafficking.

 After purportedly being recruited to work as a courier for a Hong Kong-based drug trafficking organization, Mou was arrested while in possession of over 5 kilograms of high-quality heroin during a stopover in Singapore's Changi Airport.

 Despite vehemently protesting her innocence and stating that she was tricked into smuggling narcotics, Mou was found guilty at trial and sentenced to death.
-The circumstances of Mou's arrest and execution were given wide coverage by the media, with many appeals being made by politicians worldwide for the commutation of her death sentence.
-However, the Singaporean authorities were ultimately undeterred by pleas for clemency from senior statesmen such as the President of Portugal and the Governor of Hong Kong.
+The circumstances of her arrest and execution were given wide coverage by the media, with many appeals being made by politicians worldwide for the commutation of her death sentence.
+However, the appeals, made by the President of Portugal and the Governor of Hong Kong among others, were ignored by the Singaporean authorities.
+Mou was executed on 6 January 1995.

 Biography

-Born in Macau in 1970, Angel Mou Pui Peng moved to British Hong Kong when she was 2 years old with her mother and younger sister.
+Born in Macau in 1969, Mou Pui Peng (who was later nicknamed "Angel") moved to British Hong Kong when she was 2 years old with her mother and younger sister.
 After dropping out of high school, Mou found various employment as a factory worker and a sales girl, and was working as a cashier the time of her arrest.